Nana Agyei Baffour Awuah

 Nana Agyei Baffour Awuah (born July 27, 1982) is a Ghanaian lawyer and politician currently serving as the Member of Parliament for the Manhyia South Constituency in the Ashanti Region.
 He was elected in the 2024 general elections on the ticket of the New Patriotic Party (NPP), succeeding former MP and Energy Minister Matthew Opoku Prempeh.

 Early life and education

 Baffour Awuah was born in Achiase, a town in the Ashanti Region of Ghana.
-He attended the University of Cape Coast and later studied law in the United Kingdom, where he was called to the Bar at Lincoln's Inn.
+He attended the Kwame Nkrumah University of Science and Technology and later studied law in the United Kingdom, where he was called to the Bar at Lincoln's Inn.